 The United TravelBank Card offers 25% back as a statement credit for eligible inflight purchases.
 It doesn’t come with many of the same benefits as the $95 annual fee United MileagePlus® Explorer Card, like a free first checked bag, priority boarding, two United Club passes every account anniversary, additional saver and standard level award availability, a potential waiver of the elite status revenue requirement, etc.

-Meanwhile the Blue Delta SkyMiles Card offers 20% back as a statement credit for eligible inflight purchases.
-It doesn’t come with many of the same benefits as the $95 annual fee (though it’s waived the first year) Gold SkyMiles cards, like a free first checked bag, discounted SkyClub access, the ability to use “Pay With Miles” towards the cost of a ticket, etc. However, this year the card will come with a Medallion Qualifying Dollar Waiver if you spend $25,000 on it.
+Meanwhile, the Blue Delta SkyMiles Card offers 20% back as a statement credit for eligible inflight purchases.
+It doesn’t come with many of the same benefits as the SkyMiles co-brand credit cards with annual fees, like a free first checked bag, discounted SkyClub access, the ability to use “Pay With Miles” towards the cost of a ticket, etc. However, this year the card will come with a Medallion Qualifying Dollar Waiver if you spend $25,000 on it.
 However, as of January 1, 2018, it won’t, unless you have another American Express Delta card.